He Ne Laser source

 In the plot, you can see the smallest Gaussian beam size occurs at a back focal distance around 26 mm, which turns out to be not very close to our current back focal distance 30mm.
 This suggests the image location found by ray-based optimization is not yielding the smallest geometrical spot size also does not result in the smallest Gaussian beam size computed by the Paraxial Gaussian Beam tool.
 In other words in this system the smallest spot location found by ray-based approach doesn’t agree well with the location of the smallest Gaussian beam size.

-In this case, Paraxial Gaussian beam analysis and physical optics propagation are the best method to represent the Laser source beam, and should be the best method to simulate the system.
-We will share it in the future.
+In this case, Paraxial Gaussian beam analysis and physical optics propagation are the best method to represent the laser source beam, and should be the best method to simulate the system.

 1. https://www.zemax.com/